dopeboy/dopeboy.github.io/about.md

 I like coding and teaching and sometimes [both at the same time](https://scripted.org/).

-Want to do a startup?
+Want to do collaborate?
 Hit me up.

 ## Tools